mcreel/Econometrics/README.md

 ## To make full use of the notes and examples

+### Here's a video that explains steps 1-7 of the following instructions.
+CTRL-click the image to open the video in a new tab.
+Additional instructional videos will be added to the playlist.
 [![Installation video](https://img.youtube.com/vi/N_aWT7OiX4k/0.jpg)](https://www.youtube.com/watch?v=N_aWT7OiX4k)

+### Instructions:
 You need to install this repository as a Julia project.
 Do this as follows:

 1. download the code: